northsilverSpecter/untitledCityBuildingGame/README.md

 ### Credit(s):

 "Classic64 Asset Library" Version 0.6 By Craig Snedeker.
 The Asset Library is dedicated to the public domain under CC0.
+"Photorealistic Texture Pack 1-3" by Screaming Brain Studios.
+The Asset Library is dedicated to the public domain under CC0.